Kondoa Irangi rock paintings

 CC 2.02 – Picture by Wikipedia

-As we have mentioned, the cave paintings of Kondoa are the sum of the art of different populations, coming from different areas of the continent.
-One of the most important in central Tanzania are the Sandawe.
-It seems that about 50,000 years ago the hunter-gatherer populations of central Tanzania separated.
+One of the most important in central Tanzania is the Sandawe.
+It seems that about 50,000 years ago, the hunter-gatherer populations of central Tanzania separated.

-Sandawe believe that rock shelters and baobabs symbolize the womb and thus the origin and creation of life.
-It is from here that the god Barase made men and animals emerge.
 It is here you have to go to connect with the ancestors or to ask for the rain.
-Some of the still practiced rituals are the symbo and Iyari rituals, you can read the interesting details about these traditions here.
+Some of the still practiced rituals are the symbo and Iyari rituals.
+You can read more about these traditions here.

 Check Also